Emergency Medicine Residency Application Instructions

 A complete application package includes the following:

-• official U.S. Medical Licensing Examination (USMLE) scores (Step 1 required, Step 2 optional)
+- Official U.S. Medical Licensing Examination (USMLE) scores (Step 1 required, Step 2 preferred)

-• optional: applicants may submit one or more additional eSLOEs, and/or one or more letters of recommendation from faculty in an EM subspecialty or other specialties
+- Optional: applicants may submit one or more additional eSLOEs, and/or one or more letters of recommendation from faculty in an EM subspecialty or other specialties (we encourage the use of CORD's "oSLOE" letter templates for these "off-service" letters of evaluation)

 Residency Program Information